-The Design Team shall submit to UNC Charlotte's Project Manager and BIM Manager the BXP-D during schematic design.
+The Design Team shall submit to UNC Charlotte's BIM/VDC Manager their BXP-D during schematic design.
 Within thirty [30] days of submission, the BXP-D will be reviewed for approval by UNC Charlotte.
 BXP-D should identify the entire Design Team including all consulting engineers and specialty consultants, roles and responsibilities of the team(s), even if that party has not yet been identified, should be included in the BXP-D. The BXP-D will be a part of the final contract documents.
-This document will be due to the UNC Charlotte Project Manager and BIM Manager at Schematic Design deliverable.
+This document will be due to the UNC Charlotte BIM Manager at Schematic Design deliverable.

-See Exhibit 1 - BIM Execution Plan-Design for more details.
+See Exhibit - 1 BIM Execution Plan-Design for more details.